 time = A + B log ( distance / size )

-Whilst any single device tends to follow the logarithmic law when comparing different distances and sizes of target, when comparing between devices the constants A and B differ markedly between devices, and this is used as the basis of the ISO 9241 standard to measure ‘non-keyboard’ devices.
+While any single device tends to follow the logarithmic law when comparing different distances and sizes of target, between devices the constants A and B can differ markedly, and this is used as the basis of the ISO 9241 standard to measure ‘non-keyboard’ devices.

-However, the differences are even more important when considering specialised tasks.
-Many computer artists prefer to use a tablet and pen rather than mouse as the combination of the angle you hold the pen and the fact that there is a direct mapping between location on the tablet and screen location makes it seem more ‘natural’, more like a real pencil or brush. [comment] I thinks there are also some things we could say here about the physicality of the mouse: the fact that the mouse ball (or laser) is placed at the centre of the mouse rather than at the end where the finger control happens probably has a strong bearing [/comment] Similarly you can buy a small steering wheel into which a Wii-mote unit fits.
-This adds nothing to the capabilities of the Wii-mote, it is simply a holder, but makes the device feel much more intuitive when playing driving games.
+The differences are even more important when considering specialised tasks.
+Many computer artists prefer to use a tablet and pen instead of a mouse, as the combination of the angle you hold the pen and the fact that there is a direct mapping between location on the tablet and screen location makes it seem more ‘natural’, more like a real pencil or brush.

-Of course, not least when comparing different ‘equivalent’ devices, is the fact that some have different ergonomic characteristics.
-The reason for the use of the additional mouse with the laptop is to alleviate the muscle and joint strain of using the laptop trackpad.
+It is also significant, not least when comparing different ‘equivalent’ devices, that some have different ergonomic characteristics.
+The reason for using an additional mouse with the laptop is to alleviate the muscle and joint strain of relying solely on the laptop trackpad.

 While it is possible to regard computers as pretty much similar, the same cannot be said for kitchen appliances.
-The controls for a cooker, washing machine, dishwasher, microwave or food mixer all look different with specialised dials and buttons for particular functions.
-Because the computer is ‘general purpose’ it has a one-size-fits-all collection of devices (mouse, keyboard, screen), whereas more specialised consumer goods have their controls designed specifically for purpose.
+The controls for a cooker, washing machine, dishwasher, microwave and food mixer all look different, with specialised dials and buttons for particular functions.
+Because the computer is ‘general purpose’ it has a one-size-fits-all collection of devices (mouse, keyboard, screen), whereas more specialised consumer goods have controls designed specifically for purpose.

-There is still a level of similarity with individual controls on each device with recognisable buttons and dials.
-However, the number of each and the way in which they are laid out are individual and special.
-The computer uses a single physical device (the mouse/trackpad) and then makes it serve many purposes, often by showing virtual ‘buttons’ on the screen.
-In contrast, consumer appliances [hilite] tend to have one button per function.[/hilite] [comment]White goods maybe?
-I can think of quite a few consumer appliances with multifunction keys [/comment] Furthermore, even the dials differ: some can be moved continuously within some range, others have a number of ‘clicks’ relating to the number of options they control.photos of different dials
+There is still a level of similarity, with individual controls on each device having recognisable buttons and dials.
+However, the number of controls and the way they are laid out are individual and special.
+The computer uses a single physical device (the mouse or trackpad) and makes it serve many purposes, often by showing virtual ‘buttons’ on the screen.
+Larger consumer appliances are more likely have several buttons or dials each with a single or small number of functions.
+Furthermore, even the dials differ: some can be moved continuously within some range, others have a number of ‘clicks’ relating to the number of options they control.

-When a device has just an on/off button it is easy to know what to do, but when faced by dozens of buttons on a remote control it may not be so obvious.
-Equally hard may be cases when it is not obvious that something can be controlled at all.
+It is easy to know what to do with a device that only has an on/off button, but when faced by dozens of buttons on a remote control it may not be so obvious.
+Cases where it is not evident that something can be controlled at all are equally difficult.

-Figure [[fg:pepper-grinder]] shows a pepper grinder.
+Figure 9.4 shows a pepper grinder.
 A hapless guest might spend some time trying to work out what to twist to get it to grind.
-In fact it is an electric grinder and the metal disk on top is not decoration, but a switch that turns on the motorized grinder and a small light to boot1.
+In fact it is an electric grinder and the metal disk on top is not decoration, but a switch that turns on the motorized grinder and a small light to boot ((The grinder is part of a pair, pepper and salt, but the makers clearly forgot the effect salt has on electrical wires; the motor still works on the salt grinder, but its light has, alas, failed.)).
 This highlights that there are at least three things you need to know before you can even attempt to use a device: